 Capture your bouquet at its best

-With spring comes new energy.
-And boy, nothing beats the way spring flowers blossom.
+We can't get enough of the way flowers blossom.
 In the bud and then, bloom!
-Beautiful, bright, but not forever (sadly!).
-The best way to capture the beautiful flowers in your bouquet?
-Flower photography!
-And thanks to smartphones, we can all be budding photographers.
+Beautiful, bright but sadly, not forever.
+The best way to capture the beautiful flowers in your bouquet is with flower photography.
+And thanks to smartphones, we can all be budding photographers!
+Here are ten simple tips to taking beautiful floral photos that will make your bouquet look lush and Instagram-worthy.

 "What I like about photographs is that they capture a moment that’s gone forever, impossible to reproduce.”